AntekKowalcze/llava-notebook/tauri-notes.md

-in every place where function gets pathbuf change it to State<StructName>
+in every place where function gets pathbuf  ?or do i ment ProgramFiles sturct? change it to State<StructName>